National School of Architecture: ENA of Fes

-On 14 January 2009 a partnership agreement was signed in Fes for the creation of a branch of the National School of Architecture between ENA Rabat, represented by its director, the Municipality of Fes, and the Regional Council of the Order of Architects of Fes.
-The current premises of the branch were provided by the Municipality of Fes and are located on the second floor of the Municipal Library of Fes.
-On 23 September 2009, the premises were ready to welcome 16 students enrolled and selected at ENA Rabat.
-An Architecture Workshop began the academic year on this same day.
-The official inauguration of ENA Fes took place on 12 October 2009.
+On 14 January 2009, a partnership agreement was signed in Fes for the establishment of a branch of the National School of Architecture.
+The agreement involved ENA Rabat, represented by its director, the Municipality of Fes, and the Regional Council of the Order of Architects of Fes.

+The premises of the branch, provided by the Municipality of Fes, are located within the Municipal Library of Fes.
+On 23 September 2009, the site began hosting its first cohort of 16 students, who had been admitted through ENA Rabat.
+Teaching activities commenced at the beginning of the 2009–2010 academic year.

+The branch was officially inaugurated on 12 October 2009.